ppurka/easy_efl/README.md

    The package_name is the same name as the svn directory name (efl.patch for efl, enlightenment.patch for enlightenment, etc).

-4. (TODO:) The script can backup your current installation if you provide the `-b` or `--backup` option.
+4. The script can backup your current installation if you provide the `-b` or `--backup` option.